Flux-Tailor/rate-plan-documentation/doc/index.md

 - Core components: rate plans and their associated eligibility limits and other criteria used to identify available rate plan options
 - Supporting elements: time-of-use periods, service thresholds, and other elements that determine which rate plan charges are applicable
-- Charges
+- Charges:
   - Charges from Tariff Book Leaves
   - Charges from Tariff Statements
   - Market Supply Charges
   - References to formally published tariff documentation and utility data sets.

 ## Available Documentation